Kevin Nolan

 How and why I joined West Ham United – Kevin Nolan

-If you had to build a captain from the ground up, you would be hard pressed to find a better mould to work from than Kevin Nolan - who turns 41 today!
+If you had to build a captain from the ground up, you would be hard pressed to find a better mould to work from than Kevin Nolan - who signed for the Club on 16 June 2011!

-It is 12 years since the midfielder made the move to West Ham United from Newcastle United in June 2011.
-The captain would make 157 appearances in a spell that lasted just over four years, scored 31 goals, and led the Hammers out of the Championship and back into the Premier League.
+It is exactly 13 years since the midfielder made the move to east London from Newcastle United.
+The captain would make 157 appearances in a spell that lasted just over four years, scored 31 goals, and led the Hammers out of the Championship and back into the Premier League in May 2012.

 At a time when West Ham were perhaps at their lowest, Nolan’s experience and guidance in the dressing room and on the pitch was a pivotal factor in the Irons not only returning to the top flight but thriving upon their re-entry into England’s highest tier.